PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 3. After initial onboarding, there is a Quick Start that is triggered in the left menu.
 4. The Quick Start panel contains info about the onboarding steps you already completed and more tasks to intro you to other parts of the product.
     - ![image](https://user-images.githubusercontent.com/18598166/199791737-cd5dc488-324a-4cee-8544-e42a9e03235e.png)
-5. Intrestingly, they gamify it a bit by "locking" some tasks until you complete others.
+5. Interestingly, they gamify it a bit by "locking" some tasks until you complete others.
     - ![image](https://user-images.githubusercontent.com/18598166/199791879-ba9df04a-23b8-481d-a02e-5b2b3d7c5938.png)